CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 ~~~

 When the subjectAltName (or issuerAltName) extension contains an
-internationalized email address with a non-ASCII local-part, the
+internationalized email address with a non-ASCII Local-part, the
 address MUST be stored in the SmtpUTF8Mailbox name form of otherName.
 The format of SmtpUTF8Mailbox is defined as the ABNF rule
 SmtpUTF8Mailbox.
 SmtpUTF8Mailbox is a modified version of the